This Baked Cinnamon Applesauce is right out of the oven and to your table after 10 minutes of prep and an hour of cook time!

 I have been making applesauce for Munchkin since she was first eating baby food.
 I have always loved the simplicity of the deep apple flavor that you get from baking it (and so has she).
 Now that she is two her favorite applesauce is Baked Cinnamon Applesauce.
 She eats it in everything.
 Baked Cinnamon Applesauce swirled in oatmeal is a favorite breakfast.
 Applesauce swirled in yogurt is a perfect play date snack.
 Mixed with pork or chicken and warmed has been at our dinner table many times this week and served warm with cereal crumbles on top is a favorite for dessert.

-4 1/2 lbs Fuji apples (or a combination of your favorites)
+- 4 1/2 pounds Fuji apples, or a combination of your favorites

 - 1 tablespoon cinnamon

 - Preheat oven to 350.
 Spray a baking dish with non-stick cooking spray and line with parchment paper.
 The spray helps the parchment stay on the pan.
 Set aside.

 - Place into a large bowl and toss with vanilla, sugar, cinnamon and salt.

 - Place apples in baking dish and sprinkle any mixture remaining in the bowl over your apples.
 Cover with aluminum foil and bake for 60 minutes.
 Remove from oven and keep covered for 30 minutes.